sean729/capactechne/README.md

 Purpose
 -------

-Despite significant improvements in Windows 10 and Windows Server 2016, there still exist gaps in the command-line offering for first tier support, or those who are not well-versed in PowerShell.
+Despite significant improvements in Windows 10 and Windows Server 2016, there are still gaps in command-line tools for 1st tier support, or those who are not well versed in PowerShell.
+Also, level 1 support teams lack the mandate and resources to develop a powershell library of advanced functions to cover basic use cases.

-This toolkit offers functions to collect information quickly, so support staff can devote more time to trouble shooting and diagnosis.
-Generally, level 1 support doesn't have the mandate or resources to invest in developing a powershell tool kit that covers such use cases.
+The Support toolkit provides functions to collect information quickly, so support staff can devote more time to trouble shooting and diagnosis.

-SupportTK provides task-based powershell commands for basics like:
+SupportTK provides task-based commands for basics like:

-- list patches installed
+- list patches installed (get-patch)
-- determine environment and version details for Windows OS
+- determine environment and version details for Windows OS (get-windows)
-- scan Windows Event Log for key entries based on known error IDs
+- scan Windows Event Log for key entries based on known error IDs (coming soon)
 - determine degree of disk fragmentation
 - folder size and growth
-- determine locked files (& unlock after closing apps)
+- determine locked files & unlock these by closing app (remove-lockedfile)
-- locate multiple copies of exe in the path
+- locate multiple copies of executables in the path
 - isolate DNS issues related to DC and GC servers (coming soon)